-- Switch name: The name of the switch that is the VTEP gateway.
+- The switch name (the name of the switch that is the VTEP gateway).

-- Tunnel IP address: The datapath IP address of the VTEP.
+- The tunnel IP address (the datapath IP address of the VTEP).

-- Management IP address: The IP address of the switch's management interface.
+- The management IP address (the IP address of the management interface on the switch).

-Since MidoNet does not have a controller, you need to use a dummy IP address (for example, 18.104.22.168) for the controller parameter in the bootstrap script.
-After the script completes, delete the VTEP manager, since it is not needed and will otherwise fill the logs with inconsequential error messages:
+Because MidoNet does not have a controller, you need to use a dummy IP address (for example, 18.104.22.168) for the controller parameter in the script.
+After the script completes, delete the VTEP manager, as it is not needed and will otherwise fill the logs with inconsequential error messages:

-If you don't use the bootstrap script, then you must initialize the OVS database instance manually, and create the VTEP.
+If you do not use the configuration script, you must initialize the OVS database instance manually and create the VTEP.

-Perform the following commands in order (see the automated bootstrapping example above for values):
+Perform the following commands in order (see the automated script example above for values):

 Define the switch in OVSDB:

 The switch is now ready to connect to MidoNet.
 The rest of the configuration is performed from the MidoNet Manager GUI or using the MidoNet API.